-to Inspire Vigorous Debate-Hazing Practice May Be Considered Any Time -Other Matters in Washington.
+In the House Revenue Reduction Likely to Inspire Vigorous Debate-Hazing Practice May Be Considered Any Time -Other Matters in Washington.

 WASHINGTON, Feb.
-11.-If consideration of the naval appropriation bill is completed Monday, as it is supposed it will be, the ship subsidy bill will be called up by Senator Frye and that bill will continue to receive the attention of the senate during the remainder of the day.
+11.-If consideration of the naval appropriation pany's elevator was totally destroyed bill is completed Monday, as it is supposed it will be, the ship subsidy bill will be called up by Senator Frye and that bill vill continue to receive the attention of the senate during the remainder of the day.
 Senator Caffery will take the floor when the bill is taken up and is expected to occupy the remaining portion of the day, whatever time there may be left.
 Senator Proctor has given notice that as chairman of the committee on agriculture he will call up the agricultural appropriation bill on Tuesday.

 There will be no effort to prevent displacement of the subsidy bill by the appropriation bill.
 The committee on appropriations hopes to be able to report the fortifications appropriation bill by the time the agricultural bill shall be disposed of and the army appropriation bill is expected to be reached later in the week.
 The plan is to have all appropriation bills acted on as promptly as possible after they are reported, but when there are no bills of that character before the senate the subsidy bill will continue to have right of way.
 No decision has been reached yet as to whether there will be renewed effort to secure night sessions in the considering of the subsidy bill, but the present indications are that there will be no further immediate attempt in that direction.
-The opponents of the bill declare that in case of a renewal of the night meetings the friends of the bill will be compelled made frequent demands for a call of replied to their names when called.
-It is now understood to be their purpose not to do this in case of further efforts to bring the bill to a vote by night.
+The opponents of the bill declare that in case of a renewal of the night meetings the friends of the bill will be compelled to keep constantly in the chamber a quorum of their own.
+While they made frequent demands for a call of the senate during the evening sessions of last week, they always themselves replied to their names when called.
+It is now understood to be their purpose not to do this in case of further efforts to bring the bill to a vote by carrying the senate meetings into the